jamesmills/laravel-notification-rate-limit/README.md

 ...
 ```

+### Queued and delayed notifications

+**New since v2.1.0,** rate limiting is checked only when notifications are actually being delivered.
+If a notification is sent to a queue, or a notification is dispatched with a delay (e.g. `$user->notify($notification->delay(...))`), then any rate limiting will be considered only when the notification is actually dispatched to the user.
+(In prior versions, rate limiting did not work at all as expected for `delay()`'ed notifications.)

 ## Publish Config

 Everything in this package has opinionated global defaults.
 However, you can override everything in the config.